In this post you will learn how to efficiently solve the celebrity problem.

 We simply follow along with the explanation above to do the calculation:

-• First, we are asking one question per person we send out.
-If there are n people in the room in the beginning, then we send out n - 2 people.
+- First, we are asking one question per person we send out.
+If there are

-• Second, we are asking the two remaining people whether they know each other.
-That’s 2 questions.
+people. - Second, we are asking the two remaining people whether they know each other.
+That’s

-• Third, we are inviting back n - 2 people.
+people.
 We ask each about the suspected celebrity and we ask the suspected celebrity about the entering person.
-That’s 2 * (n - 2) = 2n - 4 questions.
+That’s2 * (n - 2) = 2n - 4